 This instruction is used to convert two's complement numbers to their positive value.
 The operand placed on the S bus is the source for this instruction.
-The 'AS887 will test the sign of the S bus and force the SSF pin to the proper value.
+The MSP will test the sign of the S bus and force the SSF pin to the proper value.
+All other packages use the SSF pin as input to determine instruction execution.
 The status set by the absolute value instruction is as follows:

-N → Input MSB equal one OVR → Input equal 80 (hex)
+N → Input MSB equal one OVR → Input equal 8000 (hex)